savonet/liquidshop/index.md

 early history of the project.
 This will be an opportunity to reflect on several choices we made and discuss what went well or not so well.

+**Sheri Barclay: _Onboarding and Community Management Techniques_**

+When 75 DJ's are all sharing the same MountPoint – how do you set it up?
+A presentation of onboarding and community management techniques at [KPISS.FM](http://kpiss.fm/).
+Learn a little bit about our 5 year history and transition into a fully remote entity from a physical space becoming truly 100% an internet radio station.

 **David Cooper: _[Burning Man Radio](https://en.wikipedia.org/wiki/BMIR) Scrubbed with Liquidsoap_**

 We'll go over how we've mashed up Liquidsoap and other technologies in novel